 Organic wines, until February 2012 did not officially exist in the European Union.
 It was only “wine made from organically grown grapes”.
 The rules did not cover wine-making, just organic cultivation techniques.
 EU regulations on organic farming ban chemical fertilisers, synthetic pesticides and genetically modified organisms.
-As all the European organic wines that we sell were produced prior to the February 2012 regulations we will not bore you with those details.
+Rules and regulations evolve around The World, we will however do our best to keep things up to date.

-Organic wines can still suffer from chemicals such as sulphites and other additives being added in the winemaking process.
-Some of these chemicals have health issues and can for example affect asthmatics, other additives are derived from animal products so will not satisfy stricter vegetarian and vegan diets.
+Organic wines can still suffer from chemicals such as sulphites and other additives being added in the wine-making process.
+Some of these chemicals have health issues and can affect asthmatics and others.
+Some additives are derived from animal products so will not satisfy stricter vegetarian and vegan diets.

 Coteaux de Languedoc£12.50 Sold By: Festival WinesAdd to cart

 Pizzolato Pinot GrigioSale!

 £9.99Sold By: Festival WinesAdd to cart

 Malbec Tizac£9.91 Sold By: Festival WinesAdd to cart

 Chianti Majnoni£12.64 Sold By: Festival WinesAdd to cart

 Post House Blueish Black£13.49 Sold By: Festival WinesRead More